Cutewarriorlover/yaag-mme/docs/source/guides/yaag_file_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 A command can have something called a ``special parameter``, which is basically that.
 A special parameter.
-Each command can have at most one, and sometimes those are optional.
+Each command can have at most two, and sometimes those are optional.
 They go after the command, and in the previous example, the ``advance`` would be the special parameter (for what it does, refer to the documentation on the ``[dialogue]`` command).